Do you live in another Nordic country and work in Norway for a public sector employer?

 Taxation in Norway

-If your salary is taxable in Norway you will be taxed pursuant to ordinary rules.
+If your salary is taxable in Norway you will be taxed according to the ordinary tax rates or with a flat rate on your gross salary income, see Tax rates.

 Taxation in your country of residence